icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Interface and Abstract Class.md

 Focusing on **what needs to be done** rather than *who does it* and *how it's to be done*.
 When you define the required functionality without actually implementing the code block.

 ## Interface
-Methods that a particular class that implements the interface must implement with **implements** keyword.
-Interface itself is **abstract** meaning there's no code inside the methods' code blocks, but only method signatures(name and parameters).
-Interface is abstract by definition so you can't use the *new* keyword, for instance, List<String> myList = new List();.
+Methods that a particular class that implements the interface **must** implement with **implements** keyword.
+Interface itself is **abstract** meaning there's no code inside the methods' code blocks, but only method signatures(name and parameters) and return type.
+Interface is abstract by definition so you can't use the *new* keyword, for instance, `List<String> myList = new List();`.
 You have to instantiate a class that implements the interface.
+Interface decouples the "what" from the "how" and you expect that **unrelated classes** will implement the interface.

-### Why use Interface?
+### Why use an Interface?
-To standardise the way of a particular set of classes is used.
-Interface is used to provide a common behaviour that can be used by several classes by having them all implement the same interface.
-Access modifier is not necessary as its methods are meant to be implemented in other classes.
+**To standardise the way of a particular set of classes is used.** Interface is used to provide a common behaviour that can be used by several classes by having them all implement the same interface.
+Access modifier is not necessary as **all** of its methods are **public and abstract** as they are meant to be implemented in other classes.

 ### Program to an Interface
 [StackOverFlow](https://stackoverflow.com/questions/383947/what-does-it-mean-to-program-to-an-interface)에서 본 아주 좋은 자료